Distinctiveness and descriptiveness

-A descriptive mark does not make it possible to differentiate the product concerned from other competing products because it designates it by its common name, or by one of its essential qualities: these terms must remain available to all operators on a market.
-For example, the name "Plate" may not be used as a brand name for a company manufacturing plates.
-This example illustrates a direct link between the name chosen and the product; the brand directly describes the product in question.
-Similarly, the mark cannot be an essential characteristic of a product or service.
-For example, the expression "cheap" cannot be used to refer to a brand of low-cost clothing, or the word "sharp" to refer to knives.
+A descriptive mark does not allow to differentiate the product concerned from other competing products because it designates it by its common name, or by one of its essential qualities: these terms must remain available to all operators in a market.
+For example, the name "Assiette" cannot be used as a trademark for a company manufacturing plates.
+This example illustrates the direct link between the chosen name and the product; the trademark directly describes the product concerned.
+Similarly, the mark cannot consist of an essential characteristic of a product or service.
+For example, the expression "cheap" cannot be used to designate a brand of low-cost clothing, or the word "sharp" to designate knives.
 Finally, in the context of a figurative mark, the sign cannot directly represent the product concerned.

 These three categories of non-distinctive signs are specified in the intellectual property code, including Article L711-2 states that :

 - Signs or denominations which, in everyday or professional language, are exclusively the necessary, generic or customary designation of the goods or services ;

 - Signs or denominations which may serve to designate a characteristic of the goods or services, and in particular the kind, quality, quantity, intended purpose, value, geographical origin and time of production of the goods or provision of the service ;

 - Signs consisting exclusively of the form imposed by the nature or function of the goods or conferring substantial value on the goods. »

 On the other hand, any term can be used to refer to a totally different product, even if that term would be used in everyday language.
 For example, the word "plate" could be used for a brand of clothing, as the two concepts are unrelated.

 Unlike a descriptive mark, an arbitrary mark does not have a link with the goods or services concerned.
 The possibilities are then multiple, ranging from a common name with no link to the goods or services concerned, to an acronym, a family name or an invented term.